MicrosoftDocs/cpp-docs/docs/cpp/tutorial-import-stl-named-module.md

 Learn how to import the C++ standard library using C++ library modules.
 Which is significantly faster to compile and more robust than using header files or header units or precompiled headers (PCH).

-In this tutorial, you'll learn about:
+In this tutorial, learn about:

 - How to import the standard library as a module from the command line.
-- The performance and usability benefits of modules
+- The performance and usability benefits of modules.
-- The two standard library modules `std` and `std.compat` and the difference between them
+- The two standard library modules `std` and `std.compat` and the difference between them.

 ## Prerequisites